 Built in the south of Marseille in 1937, the Stade Vélodrome is thus named because of the cycling track which encircled the pitch until 1971.

 The Vélodrome has recently undergone extensive expansion and renovation.
 Its seating capacity has been increased to 67,395 and the stadium equipped with a spectacular (and very much needed) wave-shaped roof to shield fans from bad weather.

 The new Vélodrome, pictured, opened its doors in 2014, and the project has been controversial.
 The renovation was financed via a public-private partnership and the high cost - 270 million €uros - has left the city heavily in debt.

 OM refused point blank, saying it could not afford this rent and that it would bring the club to its knees.
 It even threatened to reschedule the entire 2014-2015 season as away matches.
 The fans, needless to say, were furious.

 A compromise has since finally been struck, with OM paying a greatly reduced rent and an increased proportion of the gate take until the end of the 2017-2018 season.

-It's hoped to boost income by hiring out the stadium for concerts and other sporting events, such as matches of the RC Toulonnais (Toulon Rugby Club), whose own Stade Mayol is too small for major home fixtures.
+The strategy is to boost income by hiring out the stadium for concerts, conferences and other sporting events, such as matches of the RC Toulonnais (Toulon Rugby Club), whose own Stade Mayol is too small for major home fixtures.
 The Vélodrome also hosted six matches, including a semi-final, for the the UEFA (Union of European Football Associations) Euro 2016 tournament.